-Inventory is valued at the average acquisition cost, which approximates the market value.
-All items are physically counted at year-end.
+Inventory is valued at the First In/First Out (FIFO) cost, which approximates the market value.
+All items are physically counted quarterly.

 h.
 Investments

 District funds not required for immediate expenditure are invested via King County, the District's ex-officio treasurer, in the King County Investment Pool (Pool).
 Investments are stated at cost.
 For various risks related to the investments, see Deposits and Investments Note 2.